Petr Pavlensky: Subject-Object Art

+Exhibitions

 In 2012, Pavlensky participated in the alumni and students art exhibition Oculus Two organized by the Pro Arte Foundation.

-In 2013, in front of the State Hermitage Museum in Saint Petersburg, he organized a street art exhibition titled Ghosts of Identity, which came as a project of his Political Propaganda periodical.
+In 2013, in front of the State Hermitage Museum in Saint Petersburg, he organized a street art exhibition titled Ghosts of Identity, arising as a project from his journal Political Propaganda.

 In 2017, Pavlensky participated in Art Riot at the Saatchi Gallery in London.
-This exhibition ranks among the top 10 of most popular contemporary art exhibitions of the year.
+This exhibition ranked among the top 10 most popular contemporary art exhibitions of the year.

-In 2017, he also participates in Beyond the pleasure principle at Zachęta National Gallery of Art.
+Also in 2017, he participated in Beyond the Pleasure Principle at the Zachęta National Gallery of Art.

-In 2018, his work is exposed as part of the exhibition Us or Chaos at BPS22 and Talking about a revolution at 22Visconti.
+In 2018, his work appeared as part of the exhibition Us or Chaos at BPS22 and Talking about a Revolution at 22Visconti.

-In 2018, Pack gallery presents his work as part of the exhibition 439754, his prison number at Fleury-Mérogis Prison, where he is detained.
+In 2018, Pack Gallery presented his work as part of the exhibition 439754, his prison number at Fleury-Mérogis Prison, where he was detained the previous year.

-In 2019, ART4.RU Contemporary Art Museum exposes the Archives of Pyotr Pavlensky.
+In 2019, ART4.RU Contemporary Art Museum presented Archives of Pyotr Pavlensky.

-In 2022, his works are exhibited as part of the Politics in Art exhibition at MOCAK in Krakow.
-The decision to use his work Seam as promotional material for the exhibition was highly criticized by activists who demanded the work to be replaced by that of a Ukrainian artist.
+In 2022, his works were exhibited as part of the Politics in Art exhibition at MOCAK in Krakow.
+The decision to use his work Seam as promotional material for the exhibition was highly criticized by activists protesting against Russia's invasion of Ukraine; they demanded that the work be replaced by that of a Ukrainian artist.
 A petition signed by more than a hundred Ukrainian and Polish artists led the director of MOCAK, Maria Anna Potocka, to publicly defend her choice: "When we selected the works for the exhibition, we were looking for artists who express themselves on political matters and, at the same time, whose works have great artistic value”.

-In 2022, Pavlensky presents Pornopolitics and Other Precedents, his first solo show in the UK.
+In 2022, Pavlensky presented Pornopolitics and Other Precedents, his first solo show in the UK.
 The exhibition, held at the London-based organisation a/political, is backed by Babestation.
 This exhibition of "precedents" unveils Pavlensky's theoretical framework, which he terms Subject-Object Art.

+In 2022, his artworks Seam, Pornopolitics and Fixation were presented as parts of the Milky Way exhibition at the Contemporary Art Museum of Vojvodina, Serbia.

+In 2023, his artwork Lighting was included as part of the Someone is Getting Rich exhibition at the TropenMuseum in Amsterdam.

+In 2025, his work was included in the exhibition Everything is true - Nothing is permitted at Brutus Art Foundation, Rotterdam.